ianfisk/teaching-materials/wordle/part-one/README.md

 1. Navigate to `File` > `Open file...` or hit `Ctrl + o`
 1. Navigate to the `lab-one.html` file saved above and click `Open`
 	![Opening lab file in Chrome](images/open-lab-file-in-chrome.png)
 1. Wahoo!
-Notice that Chrome is rendering this HTML just like it would any webpage received from a remote web server.
+Notice that Chrome is rendering this HTML just like it would any web page received from a remote web server.
 Loading a local HTML file from disk is an easy way to write HTML without a server.
 Here is what you should see:
 	![Opened wordle lab file](images/opened-wordle.png)

 ### 3) Explore the HTML I've given you to start off with